Henry J. Nowak: Personal life and death

 A resident of Buffalo, New York, Nowak has a daughter, Diane (Nowak) Kent, who is also in the Canisius Sports Hall of Fame, inducted in 2002.
-His son, Henry Joseph Nowak, is a judge in the New York Supreme Court from the 8th district and is a former Buffalo Housing Court judge.
+His son, Henry Joseph Nowak, was elected a justice of the New York Supreme Court's 8th judicial district in 2010 and served as a judge of the Buffalo Housing Court from 2003 to 2010.